Adani-Hindenburg fallout: How much debt has Adani Group repaid since Jan 2023

 1. Adani Ports and Special Economic Zone

-On February 20, Adani Ports and Special Economic Zone (APSEZ) has paid SBI Mutual Funds a Rs 1,500- crore loan — in the form of a commercial paper (CP).
+On February 20, Adani Ports and Special Economic Zone (APSEZ) paid SBI Mutual Funds a Rs 1,000- crore loan — in the form of a commercial paper (CP).

 The company will also prepay a short-term debt of Rs 1,000 crore of commercial papers due next month.